 Even though DAP clears the rights and responsibilities of the buyer and seller, there are scenarios that may lead to a dispute between the two parties.
 One such scenario is when the carrier incurs demurrage.
-A demurrage is basically the charge for failing to unload the cargo in time.
-And, it results primarily due to not getting proper clearance from either buyer or the seller.
+Demurrage is basically the charge for failing to unload the cargo in time.
+And it results primarily due to not getting proper clearance from either buyer or the seller.

 In such a case, the fault is of the party that did not provide the proper and timely clearance.
 However, at times, it could get difficult to determine whose fault it is because of the laws of different countries.
 In such an ambiguous situation, usually, the seller has to bear the cost of demurrage.

 In DAP, none of the parties has an obligation to insure the cargo.
-However, since the seller bears the most responsibilities and liabilities, it is usually the seller that takes the insurance for the safe movement of goods till the destination place.
-A seller may just cover part of the transportation that he or she is liable for.
-Experts, however, recommend that the seller takes the insurance for full transportation, i.e. from start to end.
+However, since the seller bears the most responsibilities and liabilities, the seller usually takes the insurance for the safe movement of goods till the destination.
+A seller may just cover part of the transportation that they are liable for.
+Experts, however, recommend that the seller takes the insurance for full transportation, i.e., from start to end.
 Moreover, it is important for buyers and sellers to clearly specify the terms and conditions of the insurance in the sales agreement to avoid any dispute and thus jeopardize the consignment.